The stainless steel reality

 Most popular Cybertruck color PPF finishes

-- Satin grey — a sophisticated, understated finish that smooths out the stainless texture and gives the truck a refined, factory-quality appearance
+• Satin grey — a sophisticated, understated finish that gives the truck a refined, factory-quality appearance without the bare-metal maintenance

 Cybertruck PPF installation considerations